RomainsWorkshop/11th-Grade-Notes/Notebook Ela 11/Bad Feeling.md

 "I had a bad idea about this guy".
 I had a math teacher that went by the name of Macchi He is quite a strange man.
+Soon near the 2nd term he was found out to being doing drugs in the bathroom.
+As soon as he was caught he quit the school before the principial caught on.